PyPSA/pypsa-eur/doc/configuration.rst

 =======================

 .. note::
    Only used for sector-coupling studies.
-The value for grouping years are only used in myopic scenarios.
+The value for grouping years are only used in myopic or perfect scenarios.

 .. literalinclude:: ../config/config.default.yaml
    :language: yaml